 Milk was added to the concoction, which was still in liquid form, in either the late 1600s or early 1700s (sources debate whether it was by Nicholas Sanders or Hans Sloane, but whoever it was, it appears that England’s King George II approved).

 Eventually, chocolate joined coffee and tea in having dedicated drinking establishments: the first chocolate house, The Cocoa Tree, opened in England in 1654.

 Yet despite chocolate’s popularity among Europe’s elite, the drink still spurred debate.

-According to the Museu de la Xocolata, Spanish convents were unsure whether it was food or chocolate – and therefore whether it could be consumed during fasting.
-(Beckett says that one pope ruled that it was okay to consume since the drink was so bitter.)
+According to the Museu de la Xocolata, Spanish convents were unsure whether it was food – and therefore whether it could be consumed during fasting.
+(Beckett says that one pope ruled that it was okay to consume since it was so bitter.)

 Initially, William Gervase Clarence-Smith writes in Cocoa and Chocolate, 1765–1914, Protestants “encouraged chocolate consumption as an alternative to alcohol”.
-Yet as the Baroque era ended in the late 1700s, backlash began, with the drink being associated with “the idle clergy and nobility of Catholic and absolutist regimes”.
+Yet as the Baroque era ended in the late 1700s, backlash began.
+The drink became associated with “the idle clergy and nobility of Catholic and absolutist regimes”.